BBOXX/StumblerLib/README.md

 </receiver>
 ```

+The code usually goes in your Main Activity, but if you have a splash screen, putting it there works too.
+As long as the code is called at startup or just after, the service will be started and will continue to run until the app is stopped/force closed.

-In your activity Java code, place the following import statements:
+In your main activity Java code, place the following import statements:
 ```JAVA
 import android.os.Handler;
 import org.mozilla.mozstumbler.service.core.http.IHttpUtil;